 Almost identical lines appeared in Mr Johnson’s Telegraph column.

 The offending Global Times story – which also referred to London’s “famed Victor Park” – was removed from the newspaper’s site on Wednesday evening.

 The Global Times source said Ms Zhao had in fact met Mr Johnson but, unusually, had failed to get him to talk.

-"She went to some event with Boris where there were 20-30 Chinese journalists.
-He did his speech and she exchanged a couple of sentences with him after but didn't actually get any quotes and [so she] stole them from the Telegraph article," said the source.
+“She went to some event with Boris where there were 20-30 Chinese journalists.
+If you have a journalist friend check out the best gift for a journalist on this site.
+He did his speech and she exchanged a couple of sentences with him after but didn’t actually get any quotes and [so she] stole them from the Telegraph article,” said the source.